avli/ReversePong/README.md

 $ brew install homebrew/python/pygame
 ```

-To now how to install pygame on other systems, please, refer to
+To know how to install pygame on other systems, please, refer to
 [pygame documentation](http://www.pygame.org/wiki/GettingStarted).

 # License